Course Outline

 - Outer joins

-- Inserting records directly or via queries
+- Insertion – adding records directly or via queries

-- Creating and dropping tables
+- Creating and Dropping tables

 - Establishing relationships

-- Using primary and foreign keys
+- Utilizing primary and foreign keys

-Object-Oriented Programming in Excel
+Excel - Object-Oriented Programming

-- Understanding Objects and Collections
+- Objects and Collections

 - Handling Events

-- Methods and properties
+- Methods and Properties

-Excel Programming for Data Analysis
+Excel – Programming Analysis Routines

 - Sorting, filtering, and distributing data across worksheets and workbooks